-Is Neuromarketing Ethical?
+- Is Neuromarketing subliminal advertising?

 In 1957, there was extensive news coverage of “subliminal perception” in advertising.
 It was supposed to use quick flashes of language to get people to take some unconscious action.
 McDonald Vicary, a market researcher, claimed he had tested the technique.
 In a movie theater the words “THIRSTY DRINK COCA-COLA” were supposedly displayed for 3 milliseconds during a film.

-He claimed that Coca-Cola sales in the theater rose 18.1% due to this.
+He claimed that Coca-Cola sales in the theater rose 18% due to this.
 There was a nationwide backlash against manipulation of people’s minds.
 In 1963, however, Vicary admitted that the entire thing was a public relations hoax, meant to boost his own business.
 It never happened.

-Can Neuromarketing Make Consumers Do Anything?
+Can Neuromarketing Manipulate Consumers Buy?

 Some people have expressed similar concerns about the use of brain research in marketing.
 They worry that consumers may be manipulated into buying what they don’t want.
 It doesn’t work that way at all.
-It can nudge consumers gently into making decisions.
+It can only nudge consumers gently into making decisions.
 Best of all, it can guide businesses in providing products and services that consumers truly want.

 Choose an Ethical Neuromarketing Company